 Previously, Hiratsuka and Sato (2011) investigated the Coulomb stress change for the hypothetical receiver faults to evaluate the effect of the 2011 Tohoku Earthquake on aftershocks and future earthquake probabilities.
 They assumed the slip distribution determined immediately after the event using the GEONET data by the Geospatial Information Authority of Japan (GSI).
 The slip distribution gives the area of maximum slip lying almost halfway between the coast line and trench.
 Based on the calculated Coulomb stress changes, Hiratsuka and Sato (2011) suggested that the normal-fault aftershocks near the Japan Trench should occur within the subducted Pacific plate whereas the normal-fault aftershocks on the west of approximately 20 km depth contour of the plate interface should occur in the crust above the plate interface.
 Later, Sato and Hiratsuka (2011) evaluated the Coulomb stress change for the 81 larger aftershocks of which fault plane solutions are provided by Nettles et al. (2011).
 There they used the slip distributions determined using the GEONET data by themselves.
-As different slip distributions, they compared the Coulomb stress change calculated for two extreme cases, that is, a slip distribution with the area of maximum slip shifted toward the land and a slip distribution with the area of maximum slip shifted toward the trench.
-During the course of these previous studies, it was suggested that the slip distribution of the 2011 might be better constrained by considering the aftershock focal mechanism distribution as well.
+As different slip distributions were obtained from inversion of the GEONET data depending on the strength of constraints put on the initial slip distribution, they compared the Coulomb stress change calculated for two extreme cases, that is, a slip distribution with the area of maximum slip shifted toward the land and a slip distribution with the area of maximum slip shifted toward the trench.
+The comparison indicated that the aftershock focal mechanism distribution is better explained by the slip distribution of the 2011 might be better constrained by considering the aftershock focal mechanism distribution as well.